Varshith-Danda/Healthcare-Cost-Analysis/README.md

 - **Data Integration:** Combining datasets from multiple sources with different granularities
 - **Documentation:** Professional README, code comments, methodology documentation
 - **Version Control:** Git/GitHub for project management

----

-*This project was developed as part of a data analytics portfolio to demonstrate SQL, Excel, and Tableau proficiency in healthcare data analysis.*